xdega/laravel-with-docker/README.md

 ### Note
 The **node_modules**, and **vendor** directories are not being tracked.
 This is by design.
 You must run the following commands, to pull in your dependencies, before you begin working:
-- `composer install`
+- `docker-compose run composer install `
 - `npm install`

-You can install these tools locally (recomended), or add them to the build script at `./deploy/web.docker` and access them from inside the web container.
-More documentation and instruction on this to come in the near future.
+You can install Composer and Node tools locally and run them natively if you wish.

 # Environment Settings